Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 8.
 A graduate student group shall not duplicate the function and/or stated purpose of any other graduate student groups recognized by the ASGC.

 Section 9.
 All petitions for ASGC recognition must be submitted three days prior to the ASGC Meeting at which the recognition shall be voted on.
 Petitions will be voted on during the meetings of: September, October, November, December, January, February, and March.
-No petitions are accepted during summer session.
+No petitions are accepted during the summer session.

 Section 12.
 ASGC recognized student groups applying for ASGC funding shall give appropriate acknowledgement to ASGC as the source of their funding and support in any and all programming and/or promotional material.